sheinsight/reactive/README.md

 - ⚡️ High rendering performance .
 - 😉 Simple API .
 - 🏄‍♂️ No dogmatism.
-- 🔐 Freeze your snapshot to avoid accidental modifications.
+- 🔐 Freeze your snapshot to avoid accidental mutate.

 # Install